jmontleon/openvpn-api-access/README.md

 # Requirements
 - ansible
-- easy-rsa available as a package.
-Fedora includes a package.
-EPEL provides one for RHEL, UBI, CentOS, etc.

 # Instructions
 These steps must be carried out from a host with access to both clusters.